eez-open/studio/help/en-US/components/actions/SortArray.md

 # DESCRIPTION

-Sortira array varijablu i rezultat vraća kroz data output - znači ne radi in-place sortiranje, tj. ne modificira sadržaj array varijable.
-Dopušteni tipovi arraya su:
+It sorts the array variable and returns the result through the data output: it does not do in-place sorting, i.e. it does not modify the content of the array variable.
+Allowed array types are:

 -   `array:integer`
 -   `array:float`
 -   `array:double`
 -   `array:struct`

-Ako se sortira array koji je tipa `array:struct` onda se mora zadati i `Structure  name` i `Structure field name` po kojem se sortira.
+If an array of type `array:struct` is sorted, then the `Structure name` and `Structure field name` by which it is sorted must also be specified.

-Postoje i dvije opcije: da li se želi Ascending/Descending sortiranje i da li se ignorira case ako se sortiraju stringovi.
+There are also two options: whether Ascending/Descending sorting is desired and whether letter case is ignored if strings are sorted.

 # PROPERTIES

-## Array [DRAFT]
+## Array

-Array varijabla koja se sortira.
+Array variable to be sorted.

-## Structure name [DRAFT]
+## Structure name

-U slučaju da je array varijable tipa `array:struct`, ovdje treba odabrati naziv strukture.
+Select the name of the structure here when the array is a variable of type `array:struct`.

-## Structure field name [DRAFT]
+## Structure field name

-U slučaju da je array varijable tipa `array:struct`, ovdje traba odabrati naziv fielda po kojem se sortira.
+Select the name of the field to be sorted by if the array is a variable of type `array:struct`.

-## Ascending [DRAFT]
+## Ascending

-Da li se radi ascending ili descending sortiranje.
+Sorting mode selection (ascending if enabled, otherwise descending).

-## Ignore case [DRAFT]
+## Ignore case

-Da li se ignorira case u slučaju ako se sortiraju stringovi.
+Specifies whether letter case is ignored if strings are sorted or not.

 # INPUTS

-## seqin [DRAFT]
+## seqin

 A standard sequence input.

 # OUTPUTS

-## seqout [DRAFT]
+## seqout

 A standard sequence output.

-## result [DRAFT]
+## result

-Output kroz koji se šalje sortirani array.
+Output through which the sorted array is passed.

 # EXAMPLES [EMPTY]